Renfrew Collegiate Institute: Renfrew Collegiate Intermediate School

 Renfrew Collegiate underwent changes in 2010 to accommodate the inclusion of grades 7 and 8 due to overcrowding of the feeder schools.
 Renfrew Collegiate Intermediate School, or RCIS, is both a part of RCI and a separate school.
 It is an Intermediate school rather than a secondary school and has a different school schedule as well as stricter rules and policies for the students.
 RCIS has classrooms in one wing of both the first and second floors.
 The students use the same cafeteria and are allowed to participate in many of the RCI clubs.
 The students also take Tech classes in the high school Tech Wing.
 The MacNeil Gym is used mainly for RCIS's purposes.
 RCIS offers a 50% French Immersion Program.
 Subjects taught in French are: French Language, History, Geography, Health, Physical Education and some Visual Arts, Drama and Dance.
 Subjects taught in English are: English Language, Mathematics, Science, Exploring Technologies, Music and some Visual Arts, Drama and Dance.
 Most of the clubs and sports available for students at RCI are also available at the Intermediate level.

 Program and Services

 Coop and Ontario Youth Apprenticeship Program

-Coop courses allow students an opportunity to access their strengths and interests to make good career and educational choices in their future lives by allowing an opportunity to gain work experience in their desired fields.

 OYAP is an enhanced co-op program which allows students to start to learn a skilled trade (through apprenticeship) while at the same time completing the requirements (through co-op credits) for Ontario Secondary School graduation.

 ELearning

-Online learning is an important part of education in college, university and the workplace.
 Renfrew Collegiate Institute offers a variety of ELearning courses for their students to complete.

 French Immersion

-The French program at RCI focuses on developing critical thinking and cultural awareness in an enriching learning environment where students can gain the skills necessary to compete in today's global economy.
 French language courses are offered at three levels: Extended, Academic and Applied.
 Social Science courses are offered in French as part of the Extended French Program and Core French students interested in increasing their language proficiency are encouraged to select these courses as well.
 The Grade 12 Interdisciplinary course called "La francophonie" is open to Core and Extended students interested in studying the role of French language and culture around the world.